Have you ticked off these Bucket List Things to do in Canterbury

 - Highlands Farm Stay: If you’ve never experienced kiwi farm life, then this is an absolute must do.
 Located in Mackenzie Region of Twizel, this farm stay includes private accommodation, farm fresh eggs and food to feed the resident alpaca, sheep, chickens and pig.
 The highland bull here is also super cute.
 They have an executive barn for a couples romantic escape or a family friendly two bedroom cottage.

 - Staying in a backcountry hut: Tramping is the kiwi word for hiking, so try being an outdoorsy type for a night but taking a walk to a remote hut.
-Some of our favourites in Canterbury are Woolshed Creek Hut and Packhorse Hut
+Some of our favourites in Canterbury are Woolshed Creek Hut, Rod Donald Hut and Packhorse Hut

 - Deep Stream Track, Lake Aviemore.
 I guarantee you’ve never heard of this short walk.
 Into a flooded canyon you career along a sidling track to some great little swimming spots under the willows.
 About an hour return.